iamvs-2002/AI/11_Beam_Search_Algo.md

+- An extension of Best First Search Algorithm.
-- Takes care of Space Complexity(constant)
+- Takes care of Space Complexity(constant).
 - Beam Width(β) is given.